Palm Harbor Divorce Lawyer

 Filing for Divorce in Florida

-In Florida, the official term for divorce is dissolution of marriage.
-You
+In Florida, the official term for divorce is a dissolution of marriage.

-or your spouse must live in Florida for six months before you can petition
+You or your spouse must live in Florida for six months before you can

-here for a divorce.
-Florida has a no-fault divorce law, which means that
+petition here for a divorce.
+Florida has a no-fault divorce law, which

 can file for divorce solely on the grounds of irreconcilable differences.